mattwagl/fundbuero/README.md

 * [Slideout.js](https://mango.github.io/slideout/) is a touch slideout navigation menu for your mobile web apps.
 * [draggabilly](https://github.com/desandro/draggabilly/blob/master/README.md) makes things draggable.

+### Animation/Transitions

+* [Velocity.js](http://julian.com/research/velocity/) is an accelerated animation engine with the same API as jQuery's $.animate().
+* [GSAP](http://greensock.com/gsap) is a full-blown animation and tweening engine that also supports timelines.

 ### Graphing

 * [MetricsGraphics.js](http://metricsgraphicsjs.org/) is a library built on top of D3 that is optimized for visualizing and laying out time-series data.